mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

     **Note**:

         In this workflow, we will be leveraging a Llama2 (13B parameters) chat model, which requires 50 GB of GPU memory.
 If you prefer to leverage 7B parameter model, this will require 38GB memory.
 The 70B parameter model initially requires 240GB memory.
-        IMPORTANT:  For this initial version of the workflow, an A100 GPU is supported.
+        IMPORTANT:  For this initial version of the workflow, A100 and H100 GPUs are supported.

 ## Install Guide